-A focus on quality rental businesses
+A focus on high-quality businesses

 We conduct intensive fundamental research, spending considerable time analyzing managements’ capabilities and the quality of firm assets in order to identify candidates we determine are the most attractive in the listed REIT universe.
 In-depth cash flow modeling based on detailed ten year projections allows us to make reasoned judgements and invest in those securities we believe have the best chance of producing attractive risk-adjusted returns.
 We apply these disciplines to all three of our institutional REIT and listed real estate strategies: U.S., Global and International.
 We view real estate as a core building block for most portfolios.
 It offers the potential for the following benefits:

 Real estate typically does not move in lock-step with stocks and bonds.

 Active management can add value by capitalizing on inefficiencies within small- and mid-cap names.